CLSherrod/clsherrod.github.io/_pages/guest.md

 ## 🛠️ Tech Setup

 I use a professional mic and camera setup with Zoom.
 I record in a quiet space with stable Ethernet.
-Central Time (CST).
+I’m based in the America/Merida time zone.